sirasmu/CommandLineFun/using_vim.md

 You need to be able to see the line numbers.
 If these are not visible use: `:set number`

 Now you can see the line numbers and there might be a certain section you wish to move.

-To delete and copy these line: `:<start line>,<end line>d`
+To delete and copy lines: `:<start line>,<end line>d`

 Now simply navigate to where you desire to lave these lines instead and paste: `p`